 The amount of money you can generate from hosting an online pearl party depends on how many parties you’re able to host in a month, the number of attendees, and your overhead.
 Average revenue from a pearl party is about $1,500, and you should be able to achieve a profit margin of about 70%.

-In your first year or two, you might host 5 parties each month, giving you annual revenue of $90,000 and a profit of more than $65,000.
+In your first year or two, you might host 5 parties each month, giving you annual revenue of $90,000 and a profit of $63,000.
 After you establish a reputation, you might host 12 parties each month and bring in $2,000 in revenue from each.
-This would give you annual revenue of $288,000, and a tidy profit of $200,000.
+This would give you annual revenue of $288,000, and a tidy profit of around $200,000.

 You now have a general overview of what operating a pearl party business involves.
 It’s time to develop and validate your idea further.
 You’ll want to address the following aspects:

-The pool party market is still at its infant stage.
+The pearl party market is still in its infant stage.
 Like any emerging industry, the ability to pinpoint opportunities can be the secret sauce to raking in mega-profits.
 The first step is to build a social media following, particularly on Facebook.

 You can target market segments your competitors are ignoring by expanding your reach, and even possibly going global, since this is mainly an online business.
 You could also choose to start by hosting parties online and expand to in-person pearl parties as your business grows.